-What are the defense to an OUI charge in Massachusetts when the breath test result is .08?
+What are the defenses to an OUI charge in Massachusetts when the breath test result is .08?

 A common concern regarding OUI charges in Massachusetts involves the breath test and whether or not a result of .08 can be defended in court.
 It might be pleasantly surprising to to learn that when your breath test results are .08 or .09, there are in fact many ways to defend the case.